OctopusDeploy/helm-charts/.changeset/yos-400-readiness-probe-polling-tentacle.md

 "kubernetes-agent": minor
 ---

-Add a `readinessProbe` for polling Tentacles.
+Add an opt-in `readinessProbe` for polling Tentacles, disabled by default.
 Polling Tentacles expose no port to check directly, so readiness is determined by an exec check (`ps aux | grep Tentacle`) confirming the Tentacle process is running.
-All knobs are exposed under `agent.readinessProbe.*`.
+Set `agent.readinessProbe.enabled: true` to turn it on; all knobs are exposed under `agent.readinessProbe.*`.